saadkhokhar/BunchOfSmartContracts/README.md

 	- Initiate election (restricted to creator)
 	- vote (public)
 	- End Election and show how much votes which candidate got

+- Polling
+A simple smart contract for election using Truffle and TestRPC (Ganache-Cli)